cockroachdb/docs/v2.1/transactions.md

 **Ambiguous Errors** | Errors with the code `40003` that are returned in response to `RELEASE SAVEPOINT` (or `COMMIT` when not using `SAVEPOINT`), which indicate that the state of the transaction is ambiguous, i.e., you cannot assume it either committed or failed.
 How you handle these errors depends on how you want to resolve the ambiguity.
 See [here](common-errors.html#result-is-ambiguous) for more about this kind of error.
 **SQL Errors** | All other errors, which indicate that a statement in the transaction failed.
 For example, violating the Unique constraint generates an `23505` error.
 After encountering these errors, you can either issue a `COMMIT` or `ROLLBACK` to abort the transaction and revert the database to its state before the transaction began.<br><br>If you want to attempt the same set of statements again, you must begin a completely new transaction.

+## Transaction Contention

+Transactions in CockroachDB lock data resources that are written during their execution.
+When a pending write from one transaction conflicts with a write of a concurrent transaction, the concurrent transaction must wait for the earlier transaction to complete before proceeding.
+When a dependency cycle is detected between transactions, the transaction with the higher priority aborts the dependent transaction to avoid deadlock, which much be retried.

+For more details about transaction contention and best practices for avoiding contention, see [Understanding and Avoiding Transaction Contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).

 ## Transaction Retries

-Transactions in CockroachDB lock data resources that are written during their execution.
-In the event that a pending write from one transaction conflicts with a write of a concurrent transaction, the concurrent transaction must wait for the earlier transaction to complete before proceeding.
-CockroachDB implements a distributed deadlock detection algorithm to discover dependency cycles.
-Deadlocks are resolved by allowing transactions with higher priority to abort their dependencies.
-Transactions which are aborted to avoid deadlock must be retried.

-Transactions may require retries if they experience deadlock or read/write contention with other concurrent transactions which cannot be resolved without allowing potential [serializable anomalies](https://en.wikipedia.org/wiki/Serializability).
+Transactions may require retries if they experience deadlock or [read/write contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other concurrent transactions which cannot be resolved without allowing potential [serializable anomalies](https://en.wikipedia.org/wiki/Serializability).
 (However, it's possible to mitigate read-write conflicts by performing reads using [`AS OF SYSTEM TIME`](performance-best-practices-overview.html#use-as-of-system-time-to-decrease-conflicts-with-long-running-queries).)

 There are two cases for handling transaction retries: